 Similarly, Cromby and Harper (2009) define paranoia as a way of perceiving and relating to other people and to the world that is characterized by some degree of suspicion, mistrust, or hostility assumptions, self-centeredness and conspirational intent (Ellet and Chadwick cited in Matthias, 2015).
 Bernstein, Useda and Sierver cited in Cicero (2007) simply define paranoia as a pervasive and unwanted mistrust of others.
 Freeman and Garety (2000) defined it as the belief that harm is occurring or is going to occur, and that the persecutor has the intention to cause harm to the person.
-More so, from the organizational literature, paranoia was referred to as heightened and exaggerated distrust that encompasses an array of belief, including organizational members perception of being threatened, harmed, persecuted, mistreated, disparage and so on by malevolent others within the organization (Kramer, 2001).
+More so, from the organizational literature, paranoia was referred to as heightened and exaggerated distrust that encompasses an array of beliefs, including organizational members’ perception of being threatened, harmed, persecuted, mistreated, disparage and so on by malevolent others within the organization (Kramer, 2001).

 Paranoia is thus, inherent in human nature and it is a psychological problem which is hidden and comes out in certain circumstances.
 This is due to the individual’s feelings of inadequacy, insecurity, lack of confidence, fear, and a host of other complex feelings while working in an organization (Subramanian, 2017).
 From the foregoing definitions, paranoia is a common human experience.
 Researchers agree on unique characteristics of suspicion, loss of trust, attribution style, and perceived abuse.
 Thus, this study will conceptualize organizational paranoia from the dysfunctional social interaction and social uncertainty perspective in the organization (Kramer, 2001).
-The differences in the hierarchical relationship in the organization, characterized by sustained displays of hostile verbal and non-verbal behaviour could have significant effect and have far-reaching consequences (Chan and McAllister, 2014), Burton and Hoobler, (2000), Tepper (2000), Anwar (2017), Fakhar, (2014), Ihionkhan and Ohue (2018); Muhammad, Toryila, and Saanyol, (2018); Ojo and Abolade (n.d.).
+The differences in the hierarchical relationship in the organization, characterized by sustained displays of hostile verbal and non-verbal behaviour could have a significant effects and far-reaching consequences (Chan and McAllister, 2014), Burton and Hoobler, (2000), Tepper (2000), Anwar (2017), Fakhar, (2014), Ihionkhan and Ohue (2018); Muhammad, Toryila, and Saanyol, (2018); Ojo and Abolade (n.d.).

 Subramanian (2017) remarked that paranoia is a state of mind in which a person believes that others are trying to harm him.
-It could be a feeling of being watched, followed or monitored in some way.
+It could be a feeling of being watched, followed, or monitored in some way.
 It might be a belief that there is some kind of conspiracy operating against him.
-He went further to remark that paranoid people sometimes have an increased sense of self- importance, believing that many others are watching them when it is not true.
+He went further to remark that paranoid people sometimes have an increased self-importancemportance, believing that many others are watching them when it is not true.
 In extremes, paranoid poisons almost every aspect of the workplace, he asserted.
-The above presupposes a situation where rumors, gossips and hear says’ thrive against the accepted routes of formal communication.
-Efforts to solve issues at meetings will not arrive at solutions as issues are no longer openly analyzed and discussed.
-This will equally give rise to an unhealthy interpersonal relationship with mutual distrust and suspicion within the organization that would lead to unresolved organizational issues while operations will move away from once open or obvious way.
+The above presupposes a situation where rumours, gossip and hear says’ thrive against the accepted routes of formal communication.
+Efforts to solve issues at meetings will not arrive at solutions as issues are no longer openly analysed and discussed.
+This will equally give rise to an unhealthy interpersonal relationship with mutual distrust and suspicion within the organization that would lead to unresolved organizational issues while operations will move away from the once open or obvious way.

-Organizational paranoia is a kind of distrustful behaviour by the employees arising out of suspicions and distorted actions of organizational intentions (Subramanian, 2017), thus, organizational paranoia is a problem rooted in organizational behaviour, which requires care and adequate understanding particularly the informational and social environment within which the behavior is secured and thrives.
+Organizational paranoia is a kind of distrustful behaviour by the employees arising out of suspicions and distorted actions of organizational intentions (Subramanian, 2017), thus, organizational paranoia is a problem rooted in organizational behaviour, which requires care and adequate understanding, particularly the informational and social environment within which the behaviour is secured and thrives.
 Paranoid cognition may be the first of its kind of irrational distrust and suspicion, he concluded.

 Colby (1981) defined paranoid cognition as: presenting decision and false beliefs whose propositional content clusters around ideas of being harassed, threatened, harmed, subjugated, persecuted, accused, mistreated, wronged, tormented, disparaged, vilified, and so on, by malevolent others, either specific individuals or groups.